Walls and asymptotics for Bridgeland stability conditions on 3-folds: The differential geometry of surface walls

+for any real $\phi$ and $\psi\neq0$.
+Throughout this section, we will be referring to the function $f_{u,v}$ frequently, and it is will be more readable to abbreviate it when the context is clear to $f(\alpha,\beta,s)$ or just $f$. \end{definition}

 In addition, we will denote by $\Gamma_v$ (without the parameter $s$ in the subscript) the surface $\{\tau_{v,s}(\alpha,\beta)=0\}\subset \mathbb{R}\times\mathbb{R}^+$.
-In this notation, $\Gamma_{v,s_0}=\Gamma_v\cap\{s=s_0\}$ and $\Upsilon_{u,v,s_0}=\Sigma_{u,v}\cap\{s=s_0\}$, for any $s_0\in\R^+$.
+In this notation, $\Gamma_{v,s_0}=\Gamma_v\cap\{s=s_0\}$ and $\Upsilon_{u,v,s_0}=\Sigma_{u,v}\cap\{s=s_0\}$ for any $s_0\in\R^+$.

-Our aim in this section is to explore some of the differential geometric properties of $\Sigma_{u,v}$ with a view to understanding finiteness properties of $\lambda$-walls.
-We will assume that $v$ is a fixed real numerical Chern character.
-Note that, by (\ref{sigmasym}) we can assume that $u_0=v_0$.
+Our aim in this section is to explore some of the differential-geometric properties of $\Sigma_{u,v}$ with a view to understanding finiteness properties of $\lambda$-walls.
+We will assume $v$ is a fixed real numerical Chern character.
+Note that, by \eqref{sigmasym}, we can assume $u_0=v_0$.
 It turns out to be best to consider the two cases $u_0=0=v_0$ and $u_0\neq0\neq v_0$.
-The former is dealt with in Remark \ref{zerorankcase}.
+The former is dealt with in Remark~\ref{zerorankcase}.